auth0/auth0-flutter/README.md

 ## License

-This project is licensed under the MIT license.
+This project is licensed under the Apache License 2.0 license.
 See the [LICENSE](LICENSE) file for more information.